 Recently, a couple asked me for advice on how to invest funds that they had just received as an inheritance.
 They didn’t need the inheritance for themselves, and they wanted to pass it along to their children (four children with a wide range of ages).

-The couple’s oldest child was married and wanted to buy a house, so getting her share of the funds now made a lot of sense.
+The couple’s oldest child was married and wanted to buy a house, so gifting to her now made a lot of sense.
 “What stocks should we invest in for her?” the clients asked.
 “None,” I said.
 “Money that you want to use in the short term should be in cash or short-term bank deposits because it needs to be safe.
-The stock market carries risk.”
+Investing it in the stock market has risk.”

 Should you invest aggressively?

 The couple’s youngest child was only 14 and would not need the money for some time.
-So the clients thought that they could afford to take more risk with his portion and put it all into stocks.
+The couple thought that they could afford to take more risk with his portion and invest it all into stocks.
 I warned them that even though the stock market has traditionally offered stronger returns than other asset classes, growth is not guaranteed and they could lose money.
-In the end, the couple chose to use a “money manager” to handle that portfolio as they felt that this would be the best way to diversify and manage these funds.
+In the end, the couple chose to use a “money manager” to handle this part of the portfolio as they felt that professionals could do a better job than they could at diversifying and managing these funds.

-To find out more about using a money manager, watch this 12-minute video.
+To find out more about using a money manager, watch a 12-minute video: Profile-Financial.com/sma.
 To start a conversation about handling your investments, call my office (02-624-2788).